 Drawing-level and view-level properties in single-part, assembly and cast unit drawings can be modified in an open drawing by double-clicking the drawing background or the view frame, respectively.
 The available properties are the same as in the dialog boxes shown above.

 Automatic drawing properties for general arrangement drawings can be defined on drawing level before creating the drawing.
 You can modify the drawing level properties in an open drawing by double-clicking the drawing background.

-You select the views that you want to create after activating the creation of a general arrangement drawingdrawing that is created from one or more model views and that shows information needed to understand the general arrangement of structural elements on a project
+You can select the views that you want to create after starting the creation of a general arrangement drawingdrawing that is created from one or more model views and that shows information needed to understand the general arrangement of structural elements on a project

 General arrangement drawings show how parts, assemblies, cast units, or pour objects are located in a building.

 .
 You can adjust the view-level properties in an open drawing by double-clicking a view frame.